 Even simple updates like “Going to work” posted on a regular basis provide a lot of information.

-Similarly, you probably shouldn’t “check-in” or post a selfie with your smartphone at the café where you stop for a bagel on the way to the office every morning.
+Similarly, you shouldn’t “check-in” or post a selfie with your smartphone at the café where you stop for a bagel on the way to the office every morning.

 Remove your personal data from the Internet: Your physical address is a key piece of information for would-be burglars.
 Locational services are much safer to use if you remove your personal information from people-finder services like Spokeo and PeopleSmart.

 We at Explicit Facts want our followers to stay safe with mental peace and zero impact through the enhanced knowledge base.